 - Board: half board or occasionally full board (including lunch) during excursion trips.
 If contacted before booking, we can make allowance for special dietary requests.

-- Transport: initially up to Kumasi with the KASAPA-owned mini van (not air-conditioned); then with a good public transport line and a locally hired van.
+- Transport: initially up to Kumasi with a KASAPA-owned mini van, then with a good public transport line and a locally hired van.
 Transfers from/to Accra airport

 - All expenses for site-visits